stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

 This post will show much more code, most of it will serve as an example, it won't always compile and might need some tweeking but can be used as a base to understand how the new SDSL parser works.

-## Why writing a parser from scratch and not use a library ?
+## Why not using a library ?

-This is very simple to answer : because we can!
+Why should we ? 🤔

+SDSL is not going to change much and we're only maintaining one language so we can write a simple parser that will only work for SDSL.

-Parsing a programming language is one of the easiest part of this whole ordeal, there are multiple ways to do it each with they pro and cons.
+Parsing a programming language is easy, the difficult part comes after parsing a language.

-The first thing we've tried was using 2 ready made parsing library, all of them were very powerful and easy to use but sacrificing on speed and heap allocation.
+I've experimented twice with very powerful libraries, they were easy to use and would have us maintain fewer lines of code by sacrificing on speed and heap allocation.

-The third experiment with parsing SDSL was with a handmade recursive descent parser, it was the easiest and fastest to implement and apparently used in major compiler frontends (gcc and clangs) but don't quote me on that.
+The third experiment with parsing SDSL was with a handmade recursive descent parser, it was the easiest and fastest to implement and apparently used in major compiler frontends [like clang](https://discourse.llvm.org/t/where-can-i-download-the-ebnf-syntax-description-document-for-c-syntax-parser-by-clang/87614).

-I haven't had the chance of finding a proper (read *idiot proof*) explanation of how to implement a recurisve descent parser but I'd like to mention [Kay Lack's video](https://www.youtube.com/watch?v=ENKT0Z3gldE) which is the clearest explanation I could ever found on this subject.
+At the time, I hadn't had the chance of finding a proper (read *idiot proof*) explanation of how to implement a recurisve descent parser but I'd like to mention [Kay Lack's video](https://www.youtube.com/watch?v=ENKT0Z3gldE) which is the clearest explanation I could ever found on this subject.
+I recommend you give a watch to have a better understanding of what will be written.

 ## The 3rd experiment

 It started as an expression/statement parser to compare with the current parser.
-In our case statements are what takes the most processing in SDSL, a low hanging fruit that we can reach fast.
+In our case statements are what takes the most processing in SDSL, a low hanging fruit that we can reach fast and benchark against our current shader system.

 To avoid allocation, we will avoid creating classes as much as we can except for the abstract syntax tree (AST).